jallanxjallan/onemanairforce/adaptation/scenes/julia_reads_about_robert_koke.md

 ---
 category: present
 date: 5 October 1988
+name: Julia Reads About Robert Koke
 status: draft
+synopsis: '''Julia finds a book written by Robert Koke''s wife.
+The depiction of Koke as a supporter of Indonesian independence contradicts the image of a CIA coup-monger.'''
 title: Julia Reads About Robert Koke
-synopsis: Julia finds a book written by Robert Koke's wife.
-The depiction of Koke as a supporter of Indonesian independence contradicts the image of a CIA coup-monger.

 ---

 Julia is processing a shipment of English-language